nestor-system/nestor-desktop/README.md

 	Standford CoreNLP Library: stanford-corenlp-3.9.1.jar
 	Standford CoreNLP Models Library: stanford-corenlp-3.9.1-models.jar

+Google and Stanford libraries can be downloaded from their websites (just search the internet).
+You can download Prudens and NESTOR libraries from URL: https://tinyurl.com/nestor-library

 # Download Application Binaries
 You can download NESTOR Desktop application using the following URL: